daniaokuye/winnerineast.github.io/README.md

 - [OpenPose Plus](https://github.com/winnerineast/openpose-plus): High-Performance and Flexible Pose Estimation Framework using TensorFlow, OpenPose and TensorRT.
 - [SC SfMLearner](https://github.com/winnerineast/SC-SfMLearner-Release): the implementation for paper: Unsupervised Scale-consistent Depth and Ego-motion Learning from Monocular Video.
 - [SiamRPN++ with PyTorch](https://github.com/winnerineast/SiamRPN_plus_plus_PyTorch): This is an unofficial PyTorch implementation of SiamRPN++ (CVPR2019), implemented by Peng Xu and Jin Feng.
 Our training can be conducted on multi-GPUs, and use LMDB data format to speed up the data loading.
+- [Salient Object Detection](https://github.com/winnerineast/SODsurvey):Salient Object Detection in the Deep Learning Era.
 - [TorchCV](https://github.com/winnerineast/torchcv): A pyTorch-based framework for deep learning algorithms in computer vision.
 - [Track R-CNN](https://github.com/winnerineast/TrackR-CNN):Code for the TrackR-CNN baseline for the Multi Object Tracking and Segmentation (MOTS) task.
 - [votenet](https://github.com/winnerineast/votenet): Deep Hough Voting for 3D Object Detection in Point Clouds.
 - [Yog AI](https://github.com/winnerineast/YogAI):YogAI is a responsive virtual yoga instructor using pose estimation to guide and correct a yogi that runs on a raspberry pi smart mirror.
 - [yolact](https://github.com/winnerineast/yolact):A simple, fully convolutional model for real-time instance segmentation.
 - [yolov3 with keras](https://github.com/winnerineast/keras-yolo3):A Keras implementation of YOLOv3 (Tensorflow backend) inspired by allanzelener/YAD2K.
+- [yolov3 with pytorch](https://github.com/winnerineast/pytorch-yolo3): a good implementation of YOLOv3 with PyTorch in MacOS.

 ## <a name="ComputerVisionFaceRecognition">Computer Vision Face Recognition</a>
 - [cnn face landmark](https://github.com/winnerineast/cnn-facial-landmark):Facial landmark detection based on convolution neural network.